Options class (ScrollBar)

 "left(l),right(r)" {string}, defines arrows for scroll-rectangular or scroll-circle

-The horizonalShapes field defines the shapes each part of the control applies, when the scroll-bar's mode is exHorizontal.
-The format of horizonalShapes property is:
+The horizontalShapes field defines the shapes each part of the control applies, when the scroll-bar's mode is exHorizontal.
+The format of horizontalShapes property is:

 "shape(part),shape(part),..."